genomicsclass/book/pages/bioc1_igranges.md

 ## seqinfo: 1 sequence from hg19 genome
 ```

 The length of the *GRangesList* is the number of *GRanges* object within.
-To get the length of each GRanges we call `elementLengths`.
+To get the length of each GRanges we call `elementNROWS`.
 We can index into the list using typical list indexing of two square brackets.

 ```r